QUESTION

 FACT

-If Browse is approved, Scott Reef/Sandy Islet is at risk of sinking, putting threatened sea turtles and other vulnerable species at risk.
+If Browse is approved, will Sandy Islet be at risk of sinking, putting threatened sea turtles and other vulnerable species at risk?

 FACT